1968 French Open – Women's singles

 Nancy Richey defeated Ann Jones in the final, 5–7, 6–4, 6–1 to win the women's singles tennis title at the 1968 French Open.
-It was her first French Open title and second (and last) major title overall, after the 1967 Australian Championships.
+It was her first French title and second (and last) major title overall, after the 1967 Australian Championships.
+This was the first Grand Slam tournament to be open to professional players, marking a period in tennis history known as the Open Era.

 Françoise Dürr was the defending champion, but was defeated in the fourth round by Gail Sherriff.

-This was the first Grand Slam tournament of the Open Era, in which professionals were allowed to compete against amateurs.